mbaduk3/Evolution_Food/README.md

 # Evolution_Food

 A simple evolution simpulator built with Processing.
+Tracks the evolution of a microcosm of "organisms" over time, graphing the results.
+Observe the effects as you manipulate food abundance, generation time and organism speed.

+To build, you must have Processing 3 installed.